mseminatore/TeslaJS/README.md

 	-p, --password [string]  password (needed only if token not cached) -i, --index <n>          vehicle index (first car by default) -U, --uri [string]       URI of test server (e.g. http://127.0.0.1:3000)

-## testla.js

-This sample is an Express app that mimics the Tesla servers and implements the full REST API surface area.
-There is now a web interface for this app.
-Point your web browser to http://127.0.0.1:3000.

->Note: the app is still fairly basic and in many cases simply returns success results.
-It does not validate input
->parameters including the OAuth token and vehicleID.
-Streaming is not yet emulated.
-It does now track vehicle
->state changes on the server.
-The web interface does not yet allow for changing vehicle state values.

-Note that at this time the sample uses the [JADE](http://www.npmjs.com/package/jade) templating engine.
-Jade has recently been renamed to [PUG](http://www.npmjs.com/package/pug).
-The sample will be updated in a future release.
-Until then you must explicitly npm install JADE under Express.

-Usage:

-    node testla.js [options]

-    Options:

-    -h, --help               output usage information
-    -P, --port               port for the server (default: 3000)

 ## vehicle.js